-Jesus and his disciples were no strangers to terrorism and violence.
 It must have been tough to live in Jerusalem, or Judea, or Galilee in Jesus' day.
-That part of the world was then occupied by the military forces of the Romans, the high-tech super-troops of their day enforcing their version of world peace.
+That part of the world was then occupied by the military forces of the Romans, the super-troops of the day enforcing the world peace of the day.
 Although explosives were not yet readily available, the desires and actions of at least some of the people in the occupied countries of the Middle East would be recognizable if they were shown on CNN today.
-Small military patrols were vulnerable then as they still are now, even if the methods of ambush were considerably cruder and definitely more personal, since remote-control devices would not be invented for hundreds of years to come.
+Small military patrols were vulnerable then as they still are now, even if the methods of ambush were considerably cruder and definitely more personal, since remotecontrol devices would not be invented for another two thousand years.

-We don't have a lot of details about such resistance actions or terrorist actions, the description depending on who was doing the recording, but we can be pretty certain that there was a constant state of disruption, turmoil and rebellion going on.
+We don't have a lot of details about such resistance actions, or terrorist actions, depending on who was doing the recording, but we can be pretty certain that there was a constant state of disruption, turmoil and rebellion going on.
 Our certainty seems confirmed by the Romans eventually losing patience, and sending in a whole Legion of new troops to crush this ongoing opposition.
-The leveling of the Temple in Jerusalem in 70A.D. is historical witness to just how peeved the Romans had become, and the monumental siege ramp they built at Masada was testimony to just how determined the Romans were to rid the world of the terrorists in that corner of their Empire.
+The leveling of the Temple in Jerusalem in 70A.D. is historical witness to just how peeved the Romans had become, and the monumental siege ramp they built at Massada was testimony to just how determined they were to rid the world of the terrorists in that corner of their Empire.